-Although there are currently six Directors (including Mr Piyush Gupta) who have served for more than eight years, this is balanced by the progressive refreshing of the Board where three new independent Directors were appointed since November 2017, and two more new independent Directors will be appointed by the end of April 2020.
-In addition, two long-serving Directors (i.e. Mr Danny Teoh and Mr Nihal Kaviratne) will be stepping down from the Board after the conclusion of the 2020 AGM.
+Although there are currently six Directors (including Mr Piyush Gupta) who have served for more than eight years, this is balanced by the progressive refreshing of the Board where five new independent Directors were appointed since November 2017.
+In addition, three long-serving Directors (i.e. Ms Euleen Goh, Mr Andre Sekulic and Mrs Ow Foong Pheng) will be stepping down from the Board at the conclusion of the 2021 AGM and the search for new independent Director(s) is in progress.

-The NC specifically considered the skillsets and contributions of the remaining four longserving Directors (being Mr Peter Seah, Ms Euleen Goh, Mr Ho Tian Yee and Mr Piyush Gupta).
+The NC specifically considered the skillsets and contributions of the remaining three long-serving Directors (being Mr Peter Seah, Mr Ho Tian Yee and Mr Piyush Gupta).
 The NC deliberated and agreed that it is in DBS' interests for these Directors to continue serving on the Board of DBS for the following reasons:

-- (i) it is important for Mr Peter Seah to continue serving as the Board Chairman to provide leadership and continuity.
-Mr Seah is a veteran former banker with wide industry experience, and he has been instrumental in the growth and transformation of DBS over the past 10 years.
-From a strategic perspective, the next few years are critical as DBS continues to execute on its digital transformation and growth strategies and enhance its franchise in the Greater Bay Area, China, India, Indonesia and Vietnam; - (ii) Ms Euleen Goh's extensive knowledge and experience in the risk environment for banks is instrumental in helping DBS navigate the complex and challenging risk landscape in view of the global economic slowdown, low/negative interest rate climate and on-going geopolitical issues (such as the US-China trade war and social unrest in Hong Kong); - (iii) it is in DBS' interests for Mr Ho Tian Yee to remain on the Board as he is currently the only Director with both banking experience as well as expertise in market risk and trading; and

-(iv) as Group CEO, Mr Piyush Gupta should remain as a Director to provide the Board with insights into the business.
+- i) it is important for Mr Peter Seah to continue serving as the Board Chairman to provide leadership and continuity.
+Mr Seah is a veteran former banker with wide industry experience, and he has been instrumental in the growth and transformation of DBS over the past 11 years.
+From a strategic perspective, the next few years continue to be critical as DBS continues to execute on its digital transformation and growth strategies (especially with the prevailing macroeconomic and geo-political headwinds and challenging outlook for 2021 due to the Covid-19 pandemic) and enhance its franchise in the Greater Bay Area, China, India, Indonesia and Vietnam; - ii) it is in DBS' interests for Mr Ho Tian Yee to continue serving on the Board for another year as he is currently one of only two Directors with both banking experience as well as expertise in market risk and trading.
+The other Director, Mr Anthony Lim, who also has market risk and trading experience, joined the Board on 1 April 2020 and will need more time to familiarize himself with DBS' business; and iii) as CEO, Mr Piyush Gupta should remain as a Director to provide the Board with insights into the business.